 s.push_str("bar");

 s will contain “foobar” after these two lines.
-The push_str method takes a string slice because we don’t necessarily want to take ownership of the argument.
+The push_str method takes a string slice because we don’t necessarily want to take ownership of the parameter.
 For example, it would be unfortunate if we weren’t able to use s2 after appending its contents to s1:

 let mut s1 = String::from("foo");